An analogue of Wilton's formula and values of Dedekind zeta functions: Introduction

 $ $ The values of Dedekind zeta functions at rational integers are closely related to the algebraic characters of the attached number fields.
 These values are linked in mysterious ways to the underlying geometry and often seem to dictate the most important properties of the objects to which the Dedekind zeta functions are connected.
 To represent these values as clearly as possible is one of the most important tasks in the present years.
 Over the decades, many mathematicians have been working on this project.

 In 1734, L. Euler established a celebrated result, which states that $\zeta(2m)$ is a rational multiple of $\pi^{2m}$ for all natural numbers $m$.
-After a couple of centuries, H. Klingen \cite{KL1962} and C. L. Siegel \cite{SI1969} independently generalized this result for Dedekind zeta function attached to an arbitrary totally real number field.
-More precisely, they proved for a totally real number field $K$ that
+As a generalization of this result for any totally real number field $K$ with discriminant $D_K$, C. L. Siegel established the following in \cite{SI1937}: